shiffman/shiffman.net/teaching/a2z/visualization/index.md

 }
 {% endhighlight %}

-Text in p5 works just as in Processing and just about everything you find in [this tutorial](http://processing.org/tutorials/text/) you can do here with the same API.
-One small difference you might notice above is the addition of a `stroke`.  p5 can color the outline and interior of text separately.

-A larger difference is font selection.  p5 uses web fonts.
+A larger difference, however, is font selection.  p5 uses web fonts.
 Certain web fonts are known as “safe”, i.e. they are available by default in all browsers.
 Some examples are “Arial”, “Georgia”, “Consolas”.
 [Here's a full list](http://cssfontstack.com/).

 <div id="canvas2"></div>